Protective Put Options Strategy

 - Around binary events - earnings, FDA decisions, regulatory rulings, and other catalysts where the stock could gap sharply lower.

-- When implied volatility is low — cheap options make hedging more cost-effective.
-Hedging after the market has already started panicking is expensive because volatility (and put premiums) have already spiked.
+- When implied volatility is relatively low - options are usually cheaper, which can make hedging more cost-effective.
+Hedging after the market has already started panicking is expensive because volatility and put premiums have already spiked.

 - For concentrated positions - if a single stock makes up an outsized share of your portfolio, a put can defend that exposure without forcing a tax-triggering sale.